My poem might not be that good.

 Rhyming recipes used to be common in England, they date back to the days when few cooks could read or write.

-A good example of a rhyming recipe, that I am sure you know, was written by Shakespeare.
+A good example of a famous rhyming recipe was written by Shakespeare.
 It is from his tragedy play Macbeth.
 Picture the scene, three witches huddle around a cauldron:

 Eye of newt and toe of frog, Wool of bat and tongue of dog, Adder’s fork and blind-worm’s sting, Lizard’s leg and owlet’s wing.